DannyCooper/zeus/readme.txt

 * Contact Form 7

 == Changelog ==

+= 1.2.0 - September 23, 2016 =
+* UPDATE: use the latest version of the zeus-framework

 = 1.1.0 - April 13, 2016 =
 * FIX: typo - change all instances of 'zues' to 'zeus'